Posts tagged rare disease

 How Jesus Meets Your Need for Touch

 The comfort is this: The One who wept at the death of his friend, weeps for your pain also.
 The same One who touched the leper, can touch you too.
-In your pain and in your need, you are understood, completely, by Jesus.
+In your pain and need, you are understood, completely, by Jesus.

 Read More